Guest Blogging Guidelines For Coaches

 If you do get to submit a full article, ideally ask the host to let you approve any major edits and alterations to you before publication.
 They may not say yes but it is worth asking!
 And also take the time to check the article after publication to make sure it is correct and any links work and go where they should.

 Also, as I discovered the hard way, bios do go out of date.
-So if you have made any important changes to how you coach, make sure any bios you have submitted as a guest blogger are still current.
+So if you have made any important changes to how you coach or are contacted, make sure any bios you have submitted as a guest blogger are still current.

-A really important guest blogging rule is regularly keep track or even a record of where your contributed articles have been published and to check any links to make they are still working.
+A really important guest blogging rule is regularly keep track of even a record of where your contributed articles have been published and to check any links to make they are still working.

 As an example, I recently found an article of mine had been published with an outdated bio and a link to Amazon that didn't work because it went to an old book which is no longer available.
 Fortunately my checking spotted it and was able to get it speedily corrected.